Build a multi-property portfolio

 It pays to have friends

 What’s the best way to release this equity?
 By building strong contact with experts in the field.
 A bank will often try to push you towards cross-collateralising your home loan with your investment.
 This is not always best because the bank may try to use growth in your investments to pay your home’s mortgage.
 This could leave you with no equity to continue building a portfolio.
 You should instead make friends with a great mortgage broker and see how to diversify your loans so you are free to use them how you like.
+You might be able to connect with some local mortgage brokers on LinkedIn or follow realestateVIEW whilst you’re on there.

 This is just one to think about, however some may have differing thoughts on this.
 Interest-only loans mean you only pay the interest on your mortgage.
 The risk or downside about these is that it takes much longer to make a dent on the principal mortgage.
 The reward of these for an investor is that they open up your cash flow.
 This may make the difference between having a stagnant portfolio and having the funds to make that next purchase.